persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-11-15-umbraco-17-mvc-employee-crud.md

 ---

 A Website by Umbraco 17 CMS and .NET 10 using SQLite DB for both Dev + Prod with MVC towards a custom Table in the DB serving as a Starter

+The Website was upgraded from Umbraco 13 and .NET 8 which described in the Readme

 <a href="https://umb.seventeen.mvc.persteenolsen.com" target="_blank" title="Umbraco CMS serving as a Starter">Try the demo...</a>